awslabs/synchro-charts/packages/doc-site/README.md

-# Synchro Charts documentation
+# IoT App Kit Visualizations documentation

-The website which makes up the Synchro Charts documentation, as seen in https://synchrocharts.com.
+The website which makes up the IoT App Kit Visualizations documentation, as seen in https://synchrocharts.com.

 ## Setup
 Run the following commands: